 Phosphatidylserine (PS) is arguably one of the most effective and important nootropics we have available today.
 It has a reputation for improving alertness, attention, cognition, memory, recall and mood.[xvii]

-Pine Bark Extract is one of the best nootropics around but relatively unknown to the nootropic community.
-It’s a naturally derived standardized extract of French maritime pine bark.
+Maritime Pine Bark Extract is one of the best nootropics around but relatively unknown to the nootropic community.
+It is a naturally derived standardized herbal extract of French maritime pine bark.

-Pine Bark Extract helps prevent decreases in dopamine, norepinephrine, and the glutathione (GSH) to GSH-disulphide reductase (GSSG-R) ratio.
+Pine Bark Extract helps prevent increases in dopamine, norepinephrine, and the glutathione (GSH) to GSH-disulphide reductase (GSSG-R) ratio.
 Neurotransmitter problems which contribute to hyperactivity in ADHD.[xviii]

-Pine Bark Extract helps boost blood flow to and within your brain.[xix]
+Pine Bark Extract also helps boost blood flow to and within your brain for better overall brain health.[xix]
 By increasing nitric oxide (NO) which helps dilate blood vessels.
 And helping repair and maintain the health of the lining of blood vessels.
 Crucial to overall brain health, maintaining signaling pathways and supporting improved learning and memory.

-And Pine Bark Extract prevents accumulation of oxidatively damaged proteins.
+And Maritime Pine Bark Extract additional health benefits include preventing the accumulation of oxidatively damaged proteins.
 Which may reduce the risk of diseases like Parkinson’s, Alzheimer’s, and Huntington’s.

 As one of the best nootropics around, this adaptogen helps reduce stress and fatigue, increase energy, alertness and stamina, while boosting mental performance under periods of chronic stress.